Matthew-Mar-GH/Rarity-Roller/README.md

 # Rarity Roller/Loot Roller
 ### A project by Matthew Mar
 Rarity Roller is a console-based Python application that rewards an item based on a random probability.
-Various commands
+Various commands are availible to visualize probabilities.
 ## Download Instructions
 N/A - This is a WIP Project
 ## FAQs